MAAT-Core

 Reproducibility

-MAAT-Core aims to stay dependency-minimal.
-Examples can pin environments and use deterministic seeds where applicable.
+MAAT-Core stays dependency-minimal.
+Examples can pin environments and use deterministic seeds.

 • Pin dependencies via pip freeze > requirements-lock.txt